 Careful consideration must be given to keeping the surrounding communities informed of any night works with particular regard to nature of noise and likely duration.
+While the Switi community is used to a level of commercial activity noise in their direct vicinity, this noise is generally during normal working hours therefore the addition of night works noises associated with VAIP should be well advertised.

-2.4.
-Master Planning and Sector Strategy Activities
+2.4 Master Planning and Sector Strategy Activities

 At present, the AVL Master Plan (developed in 2011) is in need of updating and a desktop review (AirBiz Report, 2015) has been completed.
 The review was undertaken to confirm key design parameters for works at VLI and ensure that they enable Code E operations.
-The review also compared the 2011 international aircraft movement (two way) forecasts (culminating in 300 additional movement per year by 2030) against actual data for 2011-2014 and found that the actual numbers were significantly higher than forecast, providing further need for updates to the document.
+The review also compared the 2011 international aircraft movement (two way) forecasts (culminating in 300 additional movement per year by 2030) against actual data for 2011-2014 and found that the actual numbers were significantly higher than forecast, providing further need for updates to the document2.